Shymkis/minimax-soccer-agent/cs4253-master/src/projects/proj2/README.md

 class specified in the game code.
 You will need to extend the `decide` method so that it returns the correct action given a GameState.

-Because we want our `MinimaxAgent` to be used for many kinds of games, you can only use the most general information about a game.
+Because we want our `MinimaxAgent` and `MonteCarloAgent`to be used for many kinds of games, you can only use the most general information about a game.
 Each game extends the [`GameState`](/src/lib/game/_game.py#L135) class; in particular, we are given the following information:

 1. `state.num_players` The number of players in the game
 2. `state.current_player` The numeric ID of the player whose turn it